 I/O threads are responsible for processing the write and read requests to and from data and log volumes that are requested by the corresponding tasks.
 MaxDB supports asynchronous I/O requests.
-On Windows, the asynchronous I/O of the operating system is used.

 Until version 7.6 the number of I/O threads is primarily dependent on the number of volumes in the database instance.
 As a rule, two I/O threads are activated for each data and log volume and one for the writing of the database trace